 Dozens of quotes consisted of high compliments and extolling the virtues of the KJV above its rivals.
 However, praise for the KJV proves nothing regarding whether the person doing the praising believes in an inerrant KJV.

-Inclusion of quotes that came short of declaring the KJV infallible
+Inclusion of quotes that came short of declaring the KJV infallible or inspired

 The inclusion of quotes by those who admired and defended the KJV but did not ultimately believe in its inspiration or inerrancy is a huge distraction to the premise of the book.
 The following is but one of many examples throughout the book:

 “What, in truth, is inspiration?
-And it what sense and degree is the Bible an inspired book?
+And in what sense and degree is the Bible an inspired book?
 Such are questions heard all around us, and the answers given range from a claim to a verbal inspiration, almost, of the King James’ Version…” (p.
 149)

-Inclusion of quotes of those who were merely against new translations as if this constituted a belief in the infallibility of the KJV
+Inclusion of quotes of those who were merely against new translations, as if this constituted a belief in the infallibility of the KJV

 Many quotes were of this nature.
 However, the weakness of those quotes can be demonstrated by the very author of this book review.
 He believes the KJV is the best English translation, and does not endorse other versions, however he does not hold to the inerrancy of the KJV.
 One cannot legitimately argue from silence or assumption, therefore the use of quotes from those who were merely against new translations as if this constituted a belief in the infallibility of the KJV was deeply flawed.